Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: Abstract

 \section{Abstract}

-Aiming at a mathematical foundation for kernel methods in coefficient regularization for multi-task learning, we investigate theory of vector-valued reproducing kernel Banach spaces (RKBS) with $L_{p,1}$-norms, which contains the sparse learning scheme $p=1$ and the group lasso $p=2$.
-We construct RKBSs that are equipped with such group lasso norms and admit the linear representer theorem for regularized learning schemes.
-The corresponding kernels that are admissible for the construction are discussed.
+Focusing on establishing a mathematical basis for kernel methods in sparse multi-task learning, we explore the theory of vector-valued reproducing kernel Banach spaces (RKBSs) endowed with $\ell_{p,1}$-norms ($1\le p\le +\infty$), encompassing both the sparse learning case when $p=1$ and the group lasso when $p=2$.
+We develop RKBSs equipped with these group lasso norms that support the linear representer theorem for regularized learning frameworks.
+Additionally, we introduce reproducing kernels admissible for this construction.
+Such reproducing kernels are applicable to sparse multi-task learning with group lasso norms.